 - Cleared Event.
 The name of the event. - Severity.
 The severity of the event.
 Choices are Healthy, Notice, Minor, Major, and Critical. - Source.
 Specifies the source for the event.
 Choices are: - Syslog.
 Standard log format supported by most networking and UNIX-based devices and applications.
 Windows log files can be converted to syslog format using conversion tools. - Internal.
-Message generated by the ScienceLogic platform.
+Message generated by SL1. - Trap.

-- Trap.
 SNMP trap.
 SNMP traps can be sent by devices and proxy devices like MoMs.
-An SNMP trap is an unsolicited message from a device to the ScienceLogic platform.
+An SNMP trap is an unsolicited message from a device to SL1.
 A trap indicates that an emergency condition or a condition that merits immediate attention has occurred on the device. - Dynamic.
-Message generated by the ScienceLogic platform's Dynamic Application tool.
-This tool allows the ScienceLogic platform to monitor applications and devices that are not monitored by SNMP or other agents. - Email.
-Message was generated by an email from an external agent, for example, Microsoft Operations Manager (MOM). - API.
-Message was generated by another application and forwarded to the ScienceLogic platform with an integration API. - Dynamic Application Name.
+Message generated by SL1's Dynamic Application tool.
+This tool allows SL1 to monitor applications and devices that are not monitored by SNMP or other agents. - Email.
+Message was generated by an email from an external agent, for example, Microsoft Operations Manager (MOM). - o API.
+Message was generated by another application and forwarded to SL1 with an integration API.

+- Dynamic Application Name.
 If applicable, the Dynamic Application that contains the alert that triggered the original event. - Cleared Source Text.
 Event messages from the event that was cleared. - Expires.
 The time in which the active event will be cleared automatically if there is no reoccurrence of the event. - Direction.
 Specifies whether the two events clear each other (<==0==>) or whether the event to the right clears the event to the left (0==>). - Clearing Event .
 Name of the event defined to auto-clear the event in Cleared Event.